 We incurred foreign currency exchange losses of \$2.5 million and \$1.3 million in 2018 and 2019 and exchange gains of approximately \$0.8 million in 2020.
 We have not used any derivative financial instruments to manage our foreign currency exchange risk exposure.
-Historically, we have not been exposed to material risks due to changes in foreign currency exchange risk; however, our future foreign currency exchange gains may decrease or foreign currency exchange losses may increase due to changes in foreign currency exchange rates.
+Historically, we have not been exposed to material risks due to changes in foreign currency exchange risk; however, our future foreign currency exchange gains may decrease or foreign currency exchange rates.
 We are currently not engaged in any foreign currency exchange hedging activities.